SimonLammer/anki-persistence/README.md

 ## Example: Random number

-This example shows how anki-persistence can be used to display the same random number on both sides of an Anki flash card. **All of these images depict the same note!** You can try it out yourself with [this exported Anki deck](examples/random-number/anki-persistence.apkg).
+This example shows how anki-persistence can be used to display the same random number on both sides of an Anki flash card. **All of these images depict the same card!** You can try it out yourself with [this exported Anki deck](examples/random-number/anki-persistence.apkg).

 ### Result
 | Client  | Front | Back |